 Every time you get behind the wheel, you become a potential victim of a negligent driver.
 No matter how careful you are or how many precautions you take, sometimes you cannot avoid all common car accidents.
-Even a minor fender bender can cause serious physical injuries, where there is an internal injury that could be life-threatening from a seemingly innocuous car accident.
-In general, car accidents are responsible for more serious injuries per year than any other incident.
+Some of the most common injuries in car accidents, even a minor fender bender, can lead to serious physical injury.
+An internal injury, soft tissue injury, or a possible traumatic brain injury (brain damage) could be life-threatening from seemingly innocuous injuries from a car crash.
+Car accidents are generally responsible for more serious injuries per year than any other incident.

-Back injuries are another very common injury that results from a motor vehicle accident.
-If the damage is severe enough, a victim might experience nerve damage, limited mobility or even permanent paralysis.
-Herniated discs, fractures or other internal injuries can all stem from the auto accident.
-When there are spinal cord injuries involved, you must also be concerned with breathing, or other autonomic system functions that can be disrupted and cause internal organ damage, or even wrongful death.
+Back injuries are among the most common injuries in car accidents and an injury that results in ongoing medical care from a motor vehicle accident.
+If the damage is severe enough, a victim might experience nerve damage, limited mobility, or even permanent paralysis.
+Herniated discs, fractures, or other internal injuries can all stem from an auto accident.
+When spinal cord injuries areÂ involved, you must also be concerned with breathing or other autonomic system functions that can be disrupted and cause internal organ damage or even wrongful death.

 Striking the steering wheel or dashboard with your chest might cause you to experience injuries such as broken ribs or damage to the lungs and other organs, or when the seatbelt holding you back can injure your chest during the sudden deceleration.
-When an airbag deploys at the high-speeds they are designed to, it can cause broken ribs, broken noses, contusions and more, as well as lacerations from broken glass.
+When an airbag deploys at the high speeds they are designed to, it can cause broken ribs, broken noses, contusions, and more, as well as lacerations from broken glass.

-When a person suffers these types of injuries, internal bleeding is common and it requires medical attention as soon as possible after the accident.
+When a person suffers these types of injuries, internal bleeding is common, and it requires medical attention as soon as possible after the accident.

 When you have suffered an injury due to an accident, internal bleeding could be the most severe injury you experience, even more so than a broken bone.
 While some internal bleeding may begin to heal without medical attention, many cases require surgery.

 Having your vision ripped away from you prematurely is one of the most devastating injuries someone can sustain from an auto accident.
-When this happens, the accident victim needs to mourn the loss of their vision, and will likely go through all of the stages of grief.
-The damages they suffer will be life-long, and will significantly impact every area of your life.
+When this happens, the accident victim needs to mourn the loss of their vision and will likely go through all of the stages of grief.
+The damages they suffer will be life-long and will significantly impact every area of your life.

-This can be extremely painful, and can become life-threatening quickly.
+This can be extremely painful and can become life-threatening quickly.

 In addition to other physical injuries, a car accident victim may also experience emotional distress.
 You may require treatment for PTSD (post-traumatic stress disorder) or other mental anguish after a car accident.
-These psychological injuries are very real, and have very real world consequences.
+These psychological injuries are very real and have very real-world consequences.